Posts

 Image

-Many thanks to Margaret for providing the photo.
+Thanks to Margaret for providing the photo above.
+I am indebted to Fettes School for providing access to photos available from their archive; thank you to Mr David McDowell for facilitating this but I understand the original source was Mr Charles Frater who arranged the photos and generously supplied them to the College.
 Robert Robertson Reid was born on 9th May 1897 in Durban, Natal, South Africa.
 His father was George Whyte Reid, born in Glasgow but working as a locomotive inspector at the time.
 George was aged 54 when Robert was born, having been married once before to Janet Smith Fleming.
 He had two daughters Elizabeth and Anna, but his wife and his younger daughter died in 1881 and are buried in Inverness.
 George, who came from a family of railwaymen ( reference ), went to work in South Africa in 1893 as locomotive inspector for Natal Government Railways.
-Undated photo of George, Robert's father He married Margaret Jane Robertson in Durban in July 1896; Robert was born ten months later.
-Clearly George's work exceeded what I might expect an inspector to do (note his middle name in the following is given as William, but it was definitely Whyte): Click here for the rest of the article.
-And here is The Reid Tenwheeler: For more detail,
+Undated photo of George, Robert's father He married Margaret Jane Roberts...

 Algernon Burton Cooke